 Group Counselling

+Am I eligible for group counselling services?
 Students, Faculty, Employees and NG Staff of NUST are eligible for Counselling services.

+Can I trust that group counselling will be confidential?
 C3A staff is ethically committed to confidentiality which means that even your attendance in a group at C3A is kept private and confidential by our staff.
 The issue of confidentiality is an important one, which is always addressed in the group immediately.
-Group members are asked to make a commitment to protect each other by agreeing not to divulge details which would identify you outside of group.
+Group members are asked to make a commitment to protect each other by agreeing not to divulge details which would identify you outside of the group.
 While it is okay to share your own group experience with friends or family, it is not okay to discuss other members in any way.
-While we at C3A cannot provide you an absolute guarantee of confidentiality since we cannot control every group member, our experience indicates that students respect each other’s privacy, because they want their privacy respected as much as you do.
+While we at C3A cannot provide you an absolute guarantee of confidentiality since we cannot control every group member, however, our experience indicates that students respect each other’s privacy, because they want their privacy respected as much as you do.

 Several issues do not remain confidential and are based on the issue of protection.
 If someone appears to be planning harm to self (suicide), harm to others (homicide), or is aware of children or elderly individuals who are being abused, the counsellor is legally bound to break confidentiality in order to provide individuals the assistance they need.

-Groups are lead by counsellors who have training in group therapy and expertise in the specific areas that a group has been designed for.
+Who are the group therapists?
+Groups are led by counsellors who have training in group therapy and expertise in the specific areas that a group has been designed for.

-Every semester, a variety of different groups are offered, and you can check out our current semester’s groups.
+How do I join a group and when does it start?
+Group sessions are offered based on need assessment and desired number of students.
 If you are interested in joining a group, call 051-9085-1571/9 to schedule an individual meeting with the group therapist(s), who will recommend whether the group could be of benefit to you.
 Most groups start near the beginning of the semester, so be sure you call within the first few weeks of classes.

 How much does it cost?